 - Yellow and Black Carpenter Bees (Xylocopa koptortosoma)

-Carpenter bees are almost completely limited to NSW and WA as they require warmer climates to thrive.
+Native Carpenter bees are almost completely limited to NSW and WA as they require warmer climates to thrive.
 They instinctively pollinate passion flowers and nest in dry or dead timber.

-Carpenter bees prefer to build their own nests, so for gardeners in the northeast, it’s worth leaving some dead timber around the garden for them to burrow into, rather than pre-drilling any bee hotels.
+Carpenter bees prefer to build their own nests, so for gardeners in the northeast, it’s worth leaving some dead timber around the garden for them to burrow into, rather than pre-drilling any bee hives.

 - Exoneura abstrusa